-- For any sane other rational person (scientist), the fact this
+- For any sane other rational person (scientist) who already learned a

 "alternative" idea is BS, is self-evident and does not need any

-- For the others, unable to see it by themselves (which may as
+unable to see the absurdity of their ideas by themselves (which may as

 well include over 99% of humans on this planet), no work of

-debunking, however clear and true, will ever suffice, because
+debunking, however clear and true, will ever suffice.

 discern the validity of any genuine argument that may be